Gan-Shuang/MD_classification/README.md

 ```
 ## Result
 > Cluster_result \
-Hierarchical clustering result,Cluster_ratio=samples of same type in this cluster/samples of all type in this cluster
+Hierarchical clustering result,Cluster_ratio=(samples of same type in this cluster)/(samples of all type in this cluster).
 ```
 Cluster_subtype	Cluster_ratio
 Group3	0.9
 ```
 > NN_result \
-Neural networks result,NN_ratio was calculated by softmax method.
+Neural networks result,NN_ratio was calculated by softmax.
 ```
 NN_subtype	NN_ratio
 Group3	0.9998830556869507